deepjyoti30/ytmdl/README.md

 `SONG_DIR` field also takes values that are extracted from the song being downloaded

 The `SONG_DIR` field needs to be passed some special values in order to achieve that.
-The string is scanned and when a `$` sign occurs, the special string will start and each directory can be seperated by using an `->` sign.
+The string is scanned and when a `$` sign occurs, the special string will start and each directory can be separated by using an `->` sign.

 To save the song in the `/dir/<album_name>/<artist_name>/<title>/<song_name>.mp3` format, the following needs to be added in the `SONG_DIR` field.